France, Paris

 Gallery Lafayette

-There are hints of gold details everywhere, huge, vibrant window displays and wonderful floral decorations dripped over the side of the building.
-You can easily spend an afternoon admiring the clothes and the exterior of the 3 buildings while pausing at one of the cafes that can be found inside.
+While Galeries Lafayette amazes us with its interior, the exterior of Printemps is equally striking!
+The building is covered with gold accents, vibrant window displays, and floral decorations cascading over the facade.
+You can easily spend an afternoon admiring the clothes and the exterior of the 3 buildings while enjoying a break at one of the cafes inside.

 Le Bon Marché

-The iconic elevators and display inside Le Bon Marche
+The iconic elevators and holiday displays inside Le Bon Marche

 Can’t-miss iconic shops in Paris